DBS checked cameraman ensuring safe working practices

-My work for this prison charity, over a period of many years, has involved producing, filming and editing a number of films working both inside secure institutions and with offenders and ex-offenders.
+My work for the Koestler Trust prison charity spanned over a period of six years.
+It involved producing, filming and editing a number of films working both inside secure institutions and with offenders and ex-offenders.
 One example of my work for this charity is a film about their mentoring programme.

 Cameraman and videographer for individual commissions:

-I have had a number of commissions from various parents and teachers to film and edit a variety of video content featuring very young people.
+I have had a number of commissions from various parents and teachers to film and edit a variety of video content.
+These projects have featured very young people.
 Being a DBS checked cameraman ensures my safe working practices.

 BBC guidelines for video producers and filmmakers